 While online earlier, I found this article by Sarah York, a Unitarian Minister who specializes in grief counseling.
 Her words were comforting to me and I hope to you.
 I hope she doesn't mind my using her words.(I changed the names to Jennifer).

 Early this week, Jennifer completed a decision.
 Where there is pain and confusion, despair and doubt, we long for the end to suffering.
 For some, life no longer has any choices but one.
 Life leaves scars that the suffering can not find the inner resources to heal.
 The inner pain was too great – pain that she had contained within herself for years, pain that often lashed out in anger, mostly at herself.
 Jenn chose to end the suffering for herself.
 The mind was exhausted, the heart frightened, and the end taken.
 The suffering does not end, however, for those who have loved and cared for her.
 Friends and family are left with feelings of shock, betrayal, anger, sadness, and – in time – compassion and forgiveness.
 Those who are left ask and continue to ask, “What could I have done?
-Why didn’t I see it?”
+Why didn’t I see it?”and this

 No one knows.
 And nothing will bring her back.